astralord/astralord.github.io/_posts/2025-01-01-power-of-diffusion-models.md

 $$\sigma_t^2 = \eta {\color{#C19454}{\tilde \beta_t}}.$$

-Different choices of $\eta$ results in different generative processes, all while using the same model $\epsilon_\theta$, so re-training the model is unnecessary.
+Different choices of $\eta$ result in different generative processes, all while using the same model $\epsilon_\theta$, so re-training the model is unnecessary.
 The special case of $\eta = 1$ corresponds to DDPM.
 Setting $\eta = 0$ makes the sampling process deterministic.
 Such a model is named the **denoising diffusion implicit model (DDIM)**.
 In general, one can generate samples in autoregressive way by formula

 $$\mathbf{x}_{t-1} = \frac{1}{\sqrt{\alpha_t}}(\mathbf{x}_t - \sqrt{1-\bar\alpha_t}\epsilon_\theta(\mathbf{x}_t, t)) + \sqrt{1-\bar\alpha_{t-1} - \sigma_t^2} \epsilon_\theta(\mathbf{x}_t, t) + \sigma_t \epsilon.$$